officiallysingh/spring-boot-spark-kubernetes/spark-job-service/README.md

 ```
 * Access Swagger at http://localhost:8090/swagger-ui/index.html?urls.primaryName=Spark+Jobs and make API calls to start and stop or explore jobs.
 > [!IMPORTANT]
-> All applications run in `default` profile on munikube.
+> All applications run in `default` profile on minikube.

 ## API Reference